software-students-spring2025/4-containers-keter-class/README.md

 # Keter Class
-Our application contains the following: web page that helps you track your credit cards.
-Uses computer vision to convert credit card to plain text and stores in mongodb, and is displayed.
+This application is a web page that helps you track your credit cards.
+Uses computer vision to convert credit card to plain text and stores in mongodb, and is displayed on a dashboard.
+Users can take a photo of their credit card using their camera, and can access saved card information through the dashboard.
+Please use example credit cards in `machine-learning-client/Images` unless you want your bank account information potentially stolen.

 # Team
 * Brian Zou [Brian's Github](https://github.com/brianzou03)